 An English stage couple trying to make a mark in early American theater in 1818 learned the hard way what a tough town Boston could be.
 They also learned that puritanical Hartford was even tougher.

 George and Sarah Bartley, renowned in England, were among the first foreign stars to appear in early American theater.
 George Bartley, a comedian, played such roles as Falstaff and Sir Toby Belch.
-His wife, Sarah, a tragic actress, had to overcome her early disgust with the stage.
-Eventually she succeeded in London, playing in Romeo and Juliet opposite Edmund Kean and reading for the Queen.
+His wife, Sarah, a tragic actress, played in Romeo and Juliet opposite Edmund Kean and read for the Queen.

-Their stage careers foundered a bit by 1818.
-Sarah was edged out of her leading role at Covent Garden, London’s leading theater.
+Then their stage careers foundered a bit by 1818.
+Sarah lost her leading role at Covent Garden, London’s leading theater.
 So the Bartleys sold their household possessions and came to America seeking fame and fortune.
 They would spend the next two years in the States, making New York City their base of operations.